 Individuals applying for a green card from outside the United States are only permitted to schedule their medical exam once they receive their green card interview appointment letter.
 They will then need to search for their local U.S. embassy or consulate to find a list of doctors authorized to perform the exam in their particular country.
 Exam results provided in this situation will be valid for up to six months.

-How Should You Prepare for the Immigration Medical Exam?
+How Should You Prepare for the Green Card Medical Exam?

-To prepare for your immigration medical exam effectively, there are several documents and items you’ll need to collect so you can bring them to the physician performing the exam.
+To prepare for your immigration physical exam effectively, there are several documents and items you’ll need to collect so you can bring them to the physician performing the exam.
 You’ll need to bring;

 Related: The Ultimate Guide to the Biometrics Appointment